-- Wait until 1 to 2 hours after a meal. - Do not smoke or drink alcohol before and after sex. - Be with a familiar partner in a familiar and comfortable environment. - Have your partner assume the more physically demanding role.
+- Wait until 1 to 2 hours after a meal. - Do not smoke or drink alcohol before and after sex. - Be with a partner whom you are familiar and comfortable with. - Have your partner assume the more physically demanding role.

 Stop if there are symptoms during sexual activity and explore other ways of showing affection.
-Alternatively, have your partner take on the more physically demanding role.